• Skip to primary navigation

 What is Sunflower Oil?

-Sunflower oil, extracted from the seeds of the sunflower, is a widely used vegetable oil known for its light color and neutral flavor.
+Sunflower oil, extracted from the seeds of the sunflower - see pepitas vs sunflower seeds comparison guide for how the seeds differ - is a widely used vegetable oil known for its light color and neutral flavor.

 It contains high levels of monounsaturated and polyunsaturated fats but is also low in saturated fats, making it a healthy option for cooking and frying in moderate amounts.